eniola-oladele/coding-challenges/PracticeInterviews/GoldmanSachsHireVuePrep.md

 * Your professor accidentally sends you confidential information intended for another student.
 What do you do?

 * You are working on a secret project.
 Your previous manager asks about it.
 He says he wants information on the project to help with an important decision.
 What do you do?

+### Tips for Responding to Behavioral Questions

+* Be Specific, Not Arrogant
+- Specificity means giving just the flags and letting the interviewer derive an interpretation.

+* Limit Details
+- Stay light on details and just state the key points, avoid blabbering on about a problem such that the interviewer finds it hard to follow.

+* Focus on yourself, not your team
+- Don't leave your interviewer clueless about your actual impact on the project.

+* Give Structured Answers
+- Nugget First:
+For example:
+Interviewer: "Tell me about a time you had to persuade a group of people to make a big change:'

+Candidate:"Sure, let me tell you about the time when I convinced my school to let undergraduates teach their own courses.
+Initially, my school had a rule where .. :'

+This technique grabs your interviewer's attention and makes it very clear what your story will be about.
+It also helps you be more focused in your communication, since you've made it very clear to yourself what the gist of your response is.

+S.A.R.
+(Situation, Action, Result)

+The S.A.R. approach means that you start off outlining the situation, then explaining the actions you took, and lastly, describing the result.

+Example: ''Tell me about a challenging interaction with a teammate:'

+Situation: On my operating systems project, I was assigned to work with three other people.
+While two were great, the third team member didn't contribute much.
+He stayed quiet during meetings, rarely chipped in during email discussions, and struggled to complete his components.
+This was an issue not only because it shifted more work onto us, but also because we didn't know if we could count on him.

+Action: I didn't want to write him off completely yet, so I tried to resolve the situation.
+I did three things.

+First, I wanted to understand why he was acting like this.
+Was it laziness?
+Was he busy with something else?
+I struck up a conversation with him and then asked him open-ended questions about how he felt it was going.
+Interestingly, basically out of nowhere, he said that he wanted to take on the writeup, which is one of the most time intensive parts.
+This showed me that it wasn't laziness; it was that he didn't feel like he was good enough to write code.

+Second, now that I understand the cause, I tried to make it clear that he shouldn't fear messing up.
+I told him about some of the bigger mistakes that I made and admitted that I wasn't clear about a lot of parts of the project either.

+Third and finally, I asked him to help me with breaking out some of the components of the project.
+We sat down together and designed a thorough spec for one of the big component, in much more detail than we had before.
+Once he could see all the pieces, it helped show him that the project wasn't as scary as he'd assumed.

+Result: With his confidence raised, he now offered to take on a bunch of the smaller coding work, and then eventually some of the biggest parts.
+He finished all his work on time, and he contributed more in discussions.
+We were happy to work with him on a future project.

+Think About What It Says
+Re-read the story above, What personality attributes has the candidate demonstrated?

+Initiative/Leadership: The candidate tried to resolve the situation by addressing it head-on.

+Empathy: The candidate tried to understand what was happening to the person.
+The candidate also showed empathy in knowing what would resolve the teammate's insecurity.

+Compassion: Although the teammate was harming the team, the candidate wasn't angry at the teammate.
+His empathy led him to compassion.

+Humility: The candidate was able to admit to his own flaws (not only to the teammate, but also to the interviewer).

+• Teamwork/Helpfulness: The candidate worked with the teammate to break down the project into manageable chunks.

+You should think about your stories from this perspective.
+Analyze the actions you took and how you reacted.
+What personality attributes does your reaction demonstrate?

+So, tell me about yourself. ..
+Many interviewers kick off the session by asking you to tell them a bit about yourself, or asking you to walk through your resume.
+This is essentially a "pitch''.
+It's your interviewer's first impression of you, so you want to be sure to nail this.
+Structure
+A typical structure that works well for many people is essentially chronological, with the opening sentence describing their current job and the conclusion discussing their relevant and interesting hobbies outside of work (if any).
+1. Current Role [Headline Only]: "I'm a software engineer at Microworks, where I've been leading the Android team for the last five years:'
+2. College: My background is in computer science.
+I did my undergrad at Berkeley and spent a few summers working at startups, including one where I attempted to launch my own business.
+3. Post College & Onwards: After college, I wanted to get some exposure to larger corporations so I joined Amazon as a developer.
+It was a great experience.
+I learned a ton about large system design and I got to really drive the launch of a key part of AWS.
+That actually showed me that I really wanted to be in a more entrepreneurial environment.
+4. Current Role [Details]: One of my old managers from Amazon recruited me out to join her startup, which was what brought me to Microworks.
+Here, I did the initial system architecture, which has scaled pretty well with our rapid growth.
+I then took an opportunity to lead the Android team.
+I do manage a team of three, but my role is primarily with technical leadership: architecture, coding, etc.
+5. Outside of Work: Outside of work, I've been participating in some hackathons-mostly doing iOS development there as a way to learn it more deeply.
+I'm also active as a moderator on online forums around Android development.
+6. Wrap Up: I'm looking now for something new, and your company caught my eye.
+I've always loved the connection with the user, and I really want to get back to a smaller environment too.